akarnokd/async-enumerable-dotnet/README.md

 - `TakeUntil` - take items from the main source until a secondary async sequence signals an item or completes
 - `TakeWhile` - take items while predicate is true and stop when it turns false
 - `Timeout` - signal an error if the next item doesn't arrive within the specified time
+- `ToList` - collects all items into a List and signals it as the single result of the async sequence

 ## End-consumers